 - The overall methodology and indicators to be used for construction of composite indices;

 - The conceptual value, appropriateness and statistical quality of other indicators presented in the statistical annex.

 - The SAP is also a platform for effective interaction between data providers and other statistical stakeholders.

 Contribute to knowledge management in the area of human development measurements and statistics

-HDRO continues to work towards better understanding and use of composite indices and other statistical outputs of the HDR by supporting regional technical workshops where the methodologies of composite indices, their interpretation and their policy relevance, issues of statistical quality of data used, as well as possible national adaptation of the indices, are discussed.
+HDRO continues to work towards better understanding and use of composite indices and other statistical outputs of the HDR by engaging the statistical community, through side events on the margins of major UN Conferences such as the Statistics Commission, on the methodologies of composite the indices, their interpretation and their policy relevance, issues of statistical quality of data used, as well as possible national adaptation of the indices, are discussed.

 HDRO also undertakes media briefings on the composite indices to promote the correct understanding and reporting of values and rankings.

 Engaging the wider statistical community